Vote Selling

 There is a fundamental trade-off between receipt-freeness and verifiability:

-1. MACI and its limitations: For digital voting settings, MACI ("Minimal Anti-Collusion Infrastructure") and similar designs are a common proposed solution to Vote Selling.
+MACI and its limitations: For digital voting settings, MACI ("Minimal Anti-Collusion Infrastructure") and similar designs are a common proposed solution to Vote Selling.
 These are based on the principle of allowing voters to submit multiple times, to trick would-be coercers.
 Unfortunately, these designs are still not immune to vote selling (e.g. handing over HSM devices, or live streaming from the start of the election), and they compromise other security properties.
 In particular, MACI necessitates giving election administrators unrestricted rights to see who cast each vote, completely sacrifices any protection against on-device malware, and makes verification far more technically complex.

-2. Secret paper overrides: Because SIV works alongside paper methods, voters under coercion pressure could cast a 2nd vote using paper-methods, which can treated as overriding, without alerting the coercer.
+Secret paper overrides: Because SIV works alongside paper methods, voters under coercion pressure could cast a 2nd vote using paper-methods, which can be treated as overriding, without alerting the coercer.
 Although it must be noted this "secret paper overrides" configuration does sacrifice some verifiability (partial tally totals, not malware nor privacy).

-3. Stakeholder preferences: Although brilliant computer scientists have spent decades writing about the problem and possible solutions to vote selling, there is a fundamental disconnect with other election stakeholders.
+Stakeholder preferences: Although brilliant computer scientists have spent decades writing about the problem and possible solutions to vote selling, there is a fundamental disconnect with other election stakeholders.
 We have consulted with countless voters, election officials, and candidates (both victorious and not).
 The vast majority — when presented this fundamental tradeoff between Coercion Resistance & Verifiability — express a strong preference for Verifiability, as well as the other benefits Secure Internet Voting offers.
-While we are thankful that insightful computer scientists have correctly identified the increased potential of vote selling from digital elections, we must point out that the specific judgement of whether the increased risk is acceptable is a question for all election stakeholders, and not fundamentally a question of Computer Science.
+While we are thankful that insightful computer scientists have correctly identified the increased potential of vote selling from digital elections, we must point out that the specific judgement of whether the increased risk is acceptable is a question for all election stakeholders, and not solely a question of Computer Science.

 A Stronger Solution